UserGRIDs

 Smart energy systems for numerous players thanks to energy-relevant real-time data

-The project creates added value, especially for operators of complex energy systems and facilities, as the use of different energy services to optimize energy systems in neighborhoods is developed, tested and evaluated.
-The complexity of these systems results from the multitude of interacting technical subsystems and the large number of actors and users who act on the basis of the most varied of needs.
+The project provided added value, particularly for operators of complex energy systems and facilities, by developing, testing and evaluating the use of different energy services to optimise energy systems in neighbourhoods.
+The complexity of these systems results from the large number of interacting technical subsystems and the large number of actors and users who act on the basis of a wide variety of needs.
+The processing of energy-relevant real-time data and user feedback supported the adaptation of the systems to optimise comfort, efficiency and emissions.

-Demonstration and scientific monitoring of the project
+Approach and methodology of the project

-The demonstration takes place in the innovation district “INNOVATION DISTRICT INFFELD” of Graz University of Technology, in which 30 buildings, with approx. 125,000 m² gross floor area, with extremely different requirements and usage behavior, as well as strongly fluctuating consumption and generation characteristics, are connected to a complex energy system.
+The demonstration took place in the innovation district “INNOVATION DISTRICT INFFELD” of Graz University of Technology, in which 30 buildings, with approx. 125,000 m² gross floor area, with extremely different requirements and usage behavior, as well as strongly fluctuating consumption and generation characteristics, are connected to a complex energy system.

 Contact